KanyinTolulope/MaliyoGames/README.md

 # MaliyoGames
-This repository contains my submissions for the Maliyo Games Challenge 1 - Plane Programming.
+This repository contains my submissions for the Maliyo Games Challenges.